bently0602/laughing-hipster/README.md

 does.
 That said it works perfectly for me most every time.
 I routinely white wash my machines with these scripts.

+Notes:
+- no IPV6, need to disable and force only IPV4 to route all the traffic through the VPN currently
+- iOS needs to have force AES-CBC enabled through Settings/OpenVPN

 #### Server Setup Instructions (server-setup.sh):

 1. Run server-setup.sh for basic setup.